Subrahmanyapuram

-Subrahmanyapuram is a 2018 Indian Telugu-language Mystery thriller film starring Sumanth and Eesha Rebba directed by Santosh and produced by Sudhakara Reddy and Dheeraj.
+Subrahmanyapuram is a 2018 Indian Telugu-language mystery thriller film starring Sumanth and Eesha Rebba directed by Santosh and produced by Sudhakara Reddy and Dheeraj.
+This film is spiritual sequel to the film Karthikeya starring Nikhil Siddharth.
+This film became a box-office bomb, although there was some praise for the leading actor's performance.

 Plot

 This entire film revolves around a young lad Karthiik (Sumanth), who is meant to solve the mystery of a town named Subrahmanyapuram.